Prof Layal Hakim

 Co-Director of Education and Student Experience in the Department of Mathematics and Statistics

-Module leader and lecturer: MTH1002 Mathematical Methods and MTH3042 Integral Equations (Term 2)
+Module leader and lecturer: MTH1002 Mathematical Methods (Term 2) and MTH3042 Integral Equations, lecturer: ECM1416 Computational Mathematics

 Layal was born in London, England.
 She graduated in July 2010 from Brunel University with a Bachelors of Science degree with Honors in Mathematics.
 In October 2010, she started a PhD, funded by the EPSRC, in the same department under the supervision of Professor Sergey Mikhailov.
 Her thesis titled 'Numerical Analysis of a Cohesive Zone Model Approach for Time and History Dependent Materials’ won the Dean's Prize for Innovation and Impact in Doctoral Research at Brunel University London in February 2015, and a Merit Prize for best student paper at the International Conference of Applied and Engineering Mathematics part of the World Congress of Engineering in July 2013.
 In this project, a non-linear history-dependent cohesive zone model of crack growth in linear elastic and viscoelastic materials was studied.
 Layal completed her PhD in April 2014 and joined the Department of Computing at Imperial College London as a research associate in July 2014.
 She was a member of the MOSS project, which was funded by the Technology Strategy Board, and lead by Professor John Darlington.
 The main aim of this project was to obtain a way of processing and archiving binary large objects, using control abstractions presented as higher-order functions, by making wide use of functional programming languages.
 In October 2015, Layal joined the Department of Mathematics at Imperial College as a research associate in the Applied Mathematics and Mathematical Physics section where she continued researching in the field of fracture mechanics.
 Alongside her research, Layal used to lecture and mentor undergraduate students in the Department of Mathematics and the Department of Computing.
 In April 2018, she joined the Department of Mathematics at the University of Exeter.